 In all its business operations the College demonstrates the highest level of financial responsibility.
-The Finance, Audit and Risk Management Committee of the College Board (FARM) plays an important role in achieving this.
-The College has in place policies to cover key aspects of its financial management.
+The Finance, Audit and Risk Management Committee of the College Board (FARM) of vs an important role in achieving this.
+The College has in place policies to cover key aspects of its in ancial management.

-- 1. The Finance, Audit and Risk Management Committee of the College Board ensures sound financial management through effective planning, careful adherence to the budget and oversight of College finance policies including Delegations, Procurement and Purchasing, Fees, Fraud Control, Segregation of Duties, Credit Card Usage and Financial Reporting. - 2.
+- 1. The Finance, Audit and Risk Management Committee of the casege Board ensures sound financial management through effective planning, careful adherent to the budget and oversight of College finance policies including Delegations, Procure Levan Curculasing, Fees, Fraud Control, Segregation of Duties, Credit Card Usage and Financial Reporting. - 2.
 The College will meet all statutory requirements in relation to the receipt and expenditure of all monies. - 3.
-An auditor is appointed annually by the College Board. - 4.
-Building Fund donations provide additional resources for the capital development and maintenance of facilities. - 5.
-Fundraising by the Parents and Friends Association is used for projects that directly benefit the students. - 6.
-The Scholarship Fund operates under the requirements of the Australian Tax Office. - 7.
+An auditor is appointed annually by the college Board. - 4.
+Building Fund donations provide adars matresources for the capital development and maintenance of facilities. - 5.
+Fundraising by the Parents are Freez's Association is used for projects that directly benefit the students. - 6.
+The Scholarship Fund open testander the requirements of the Australian Tax Office. - 7.
 The use of legal agencies for debt collection is employed as part of responsible management policy.